alexdidier/rampc-quadrotor/pps_wiki/faq.md

 my_current_xyz_yaw_publisher.publish(temp_current_xyz_yaw);
 ```

-In order to subscribe to the position published in the was above from another student's laptop, you need to define a variable of type ``ros::Subscriber`` and you specify the function that should be called each time a message is receive on the topic to which you subscribe.
+In order to subscribe to a message that is published in the way described above from another student's laptop, you need to define a variable of type ``ros::Subscriber`` and you specify the function that should be called each time a message is receive on the topic to which you subscribe.

 To subscribe to a topic follw these steps:
 - In the ``main()`` function of your ``CustomControllerService.cpp`` file initialise the subscriber: